cloudamqp/lavinmq/README.md

 ### Replication configuration

-A shared secret is used to allow nodes in a cluster to communicate, make sure to that the `.replication_secret` file is the same in all data directores of all nodes.
+A shared secret is used to allow nodes in a cluster to communicate, make sure that the `.replication_secret` file is the same in all data directores of all nodes.

 Then enable the replication listener on the leader: